This lesson contains 22 slides, with interactive quizzes, text slides and 2 videos.

 The Dutch minister of colonialism

-2. You can describe how the Netherlands governed the people in the Dutch East Indies.
+Describe how the NL governed the people in the Dutch East Indies.